obinnaaliogor/todoapp/README.md

 # Network Optimization: Co-location of API, Frontend, and Proxy Containers:

-In the microservices architecture of the Vikunja ToDo List application, we adopted a co-location strategy by placing the API, frontend, and proxy containers within a single pod.
+In the microservices architecture of the Vikunja ToDo List application, i adopted a co-location strategy by placing the API, frontend, and proxy containers within a single pod.
 This decision was made to enhance network efficiency, reduce latency, and improve overall application performance.
 Here's how this design choice contributes to network optimization:

 ## 1. Minimized Inter-Service Communication Latency':'